Detecting Dental Landmarks from Intraoral 3D Scans: the 3DTeethLand challenge: Experimental results

-Table \ref{tab:mar_landmarks} provides a detailed view of the mAR scores for the same landmark categories.
-The highest mAR values were also observed in teams like Radboud team (Niels van Nistelrooij \etal) and ChohoTech team (Huikai Wu), with Radboud team excelling in the Inner/Outer category, achieving a score of 0.661, and performing equally well in the Mesial/Distal category with a score of 0.651.
-The ChohoTech team demonstrated strong recall performance in the Mesial/Distal category, achieving a score of 0.672.
+The highest mAR values were also observed in teams like Radboud team (Niels van Nistelrooij \etal) and ChohoTech team (Huikai Wu), with Radboud team excelling in the Inner/Outer category, achieving a score of 0.661 $\pm$ 0.05, and performing equally well in the Mesial/Distal category with a score of 0.651 $\pm$ 0.04.
+The ChohoTech team demonstrated strong recall performance in the Mesial/Distal category, achieving a score of 0.672 $\pm$ 0.08.
 Lower-ranked teams like the IGIP-LAB team (Weijie Liu \etal) and 3DIMLAND team (Tibor Kubík \etal) struggled once again to achieve recall rates comparable to those of higher-performing teams across all landmark categories.
+This is compounded by their relatively large standard deviations, which reveal high variability across scans.

 \figuresabvr \ref{fig:mAP_boxplot} and \ref{fig:mAR_boxplot} provide an analysis of the distribution of the values for mAP and mAR metrics across scans and categories, respectively.
 From the boxplots of mAP and mAR across different categories, it is evident that the Radboud team (Niels van Nistelrooij \etal) demonstrates the most consistent performance, with narrow boxes and high median values for both metrics.
 This consistency shows that their model reliably performs well across various scans, exhibiting stable results.
 In addition, the ChohoTech team (Huikai Wu) shows a performance very similar to Radboud, with only a high median value in the Mesial/Distal category for the mAR metric.